joetlobb/tree-linked-list-pair-interview/README.md

 Prepare a timer for 30 minutes, but do not start it yet.

 Open the question on the candidate's computer.
-For example, if you are presenting (are the interviewer for) Sponge, then your partner (the candidate) should open `Sponge.java` on their computer.
+For example, if you are presenting (are the interviewer for) Strange, then your partner (the candidate) should open `Strange.java` on their computer.
 Both partners should look at the candidate's computer together throughout the interview.

 The interviewer should read the question out loud to the candidate.
 Once the interviewer is done reading, start the timer.